We receive advertising revenue from some partners.

 - Moving fees may apply to move service

-Each company offers a range of home alarm equipment, however, here are the essential components every home alarm system should have:
+Each company offers a range of home security equipment, however, here are the essential components every home security system should have:

-This is the brain of the home alarm system and it communicates with both the alarm sensors and the central monitoring station (the 24/7 hour monitoring center).
+This is the brain of the home security system and it communicates with both the security sensors and the central monitoring station (the 24/7 hour monitoring center).
 Most systems today are wireless and cellular where the communication with the sensors occurs over the same technology as your wireless network.
 The communication with the central monitoring station is over cellular communication.

 These type of sensors are placed on all entrances and windows on your first floor.
 If you have a lot of windows these sensors can become expensive and it is a best practice to use a glass break sensor to cover